All Episodes

 I never had meetings with Russian operatives or Russian intermediaries about the Trump campaign.

-And the idea that I was part of a quote continuing exchange of information during the campaign between Trump surrogates and intermediaries for the Russian government is totally false.
+And the idea that I was part of a, quote, continuing exchange of information during the campaign between Trump surrogates and intermediaries for the Russian government is totally false.

-That is the question that Senator Franken asked me uh at the hearing, and that's what got my attention as he noticed it noted it was uh the first breaking news.
+And that's what got my attention as he noted it was the first just breaking news.

-And it got my attention, and that is the question I responded to.
+And it got my attention and that is the question I responded to.

-I did not respond by referring to the two meetings, one very brief after a speech, and one with two of my senior staffers, professional staffers, uh, with the Russian ambassador in Washington, where no such things were discussed.
+I did not respond by referring to the two meetings, one very brief after a speech, and one with two of my senior staffers, professional staffers, with the Russian ambassador in Washington, where no such things were discussed.

 In my reply to the question, my reply to the question of Senator Franken was honest and correct as I understood it at the time.